job-lukasz/OdroidX2-unix-project/README.md

 CREATE USER 'Odroid'@'localhost' IDENTIFIED BY 'Odroid123';

-RANT ALL PRIVILEGES ON *.* TO 'Odroid'@'localhost' With grant option;
+GRANT ALL PRIVILEGES ON *.* TO 'Odroid'@'localhost' With grant option;